 As your opportunities move through the deal cycle, you need different content to keep the deal moving forward.
 Remember, the definition of Sales Enablement:

-Sales enablement is the process of making sales teams able to efficiently move customers through the sales process to the point where the customer can make a buying decision.
+Sales enablement is the strategy and processes for helping sales teams efficiently move customers through the sales process to the point where the customer can make a buying decision with a higher likelihood of buying their solution.

 To support this need, Bigtincan allows users to configure which opportunity fields control which content should be displayed.
 For example, the default setup for CRM recommendations uses the deal stage and industry fields.
 However, you can configure any number of fields, or combinations of fields, that will go into defining which content is displayed.
 This robust configuration capability provides the Sales Enablement team the power to be prescriptive by manually specifying what material to use throughout the buyer journey.